iTwin/itwin-cli/docs/itwin/share/list.md

 # itp itwin share list

-Retrieves a list of available user roles that are defined for a specified iTwin.
+Retrieves a list of available iTwin shares that are currently active for a specified iTwin.

 ## Options